<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Alternatives to Hiring an Attorney

-Most home sellers don’t want to incur any non-essential costs, especially if you're choosing to sell by owner.
+Most home sellers don’t want to incur any non-essential costs, especially when choosing to sell by owner.
 You can use a standard form for completing the real estate transaction, which is a relatively simple and inexpensive form that provides state specifics for buyers and sellers.
 Find state-specific forms from MilitaryByOwner’s partner U.S. Legal Forms.

 However, realize that using a standard form doesn't eliminate the greater risks inherent in purchasing or selling real estate.
-If a claim arises later as to the legal ownership of the property (such as a home that was part of an estate sale), you could find yourself in an unfamiliar and potentially complicated situation.
+If a claim arises later as to the legal ownership of the property, such as a home that was part of an estate sale, you could find yourself in an unfamiliar and potentially complicated situation.

 Key Points for Hiring a Real Estate Attorney

-- It's important to familiarize yourself with your state's laws regarding a For Sale By Owner.
+• Familiarize yourself with your state's laws regarding a For Sale By Owner.
 Some states don't require that you have a real estate attorney as part of the closing process, while others do.

-- Note that, while real estate attorneys are not required for closing in every state, you will need to use the services of a title company or settlement agent to close on your home sale.
+• While real estate attorneys are not required for closing in every state, you will need to use the services of a title company or settlement agent to close on your home sale.

 Can a buyer and seller be represented by the same real estate attorney?

 Each state has its own regulations regarding closing a real estate transaction, whether you're selling by owner or using the services of a real estate agent.
-Regulations and laws vary not only state by state, but even year to year!
+Regulations and laws vary not only state by state, but even year to year.
 Always verify the closing process in your state before you begin the For Sale By Owner process.
-If you're selling your home and looking for a military-friendly real estate attorney, browse MilitaryByOwner's Business Directory.